 Tips and Variations for Madurai Chicken Curry Recipe:

 The same recipe can be used to make mutton curry or prawn curry.

-Make it with bone-in whole chicken, you will definitely find this more delicious.
-If you are using whole chicken, then cut into small chicken before cooking it.
+Make it with a bone-in whole chicken; this is more delicious.
+If you use a whole chicken, cut it into a small chicken before cooking it.